captainill/color-restify/README.md

 ## Getting Started ##

 #### Clone the repository ####
-    you need with this restify repo and the ambidex application
+    you need this restify repo and the ambidex application for this to make sense

 #### Install the dependencies ####
     npm install